mit-crpg/OpenMOC/docs/source/usersguide/input.rst

    # Close and save the HDF5 file
    f.close()

-Alternatively, for machines without HDF5 and/or h5py, materials data may be imported from a pickle_ binary file using the ``openmoc.materialize`` module.
-For pickle files, the materials data should be stored as a Python dictionary_.
-The dictionary must contain a key/value pair for the number of energy groups, and sub-dictionaries for each material's cross-sections.
-The following code snippet illustrates how one might populate a pickle file with material cross-section data adhering to the standard expected by the ``openmoc.materialize`` module:
+Lastly, the ``'domain_type'`` parameter may be specified in conjuction with the optional ``geometry`` keyword argument.
+The ``load_from_hdf5(...)`` routine may be used to load multi-group cross sections directly into a pre-existing OpenMOC ``Geometry`` constructed with ``Materials`` with the same string names *or* integer IDs used as keys in the HDF5 binary file.
+Likewise, the ``load_from_hdf5(...)`` routine may be used to load multi-group cross sections directly into a pre-existing OpenMOC ``Geometry`` constructed with ``Cells`` with the same string names *or* integer IDs used as keys in the HDF5 binary file.
+The latter case may be useful when multiple ``Cells`` share the same ``Materials``.
+This is illustrated with the following code snippet:

 .. code-block:: python

-   import numpy
+    import openmoc
-   import pickle
+    import openmoc.materialize as materialize

-   # Initialize a Python dictionary to store the materials data
-   data = dict()

-   # Set the number of energy groups
-   data['Energy Groups'] = 8

-   # Material 1

-   # Create a sub-dictoinary for this material
-   data['Material 1'] = dict()

-   # Initialize cross-sections as NumPy data arrays
-   sigma_a = numpy.array([0.1,0.15,0.2,0.25,0.35,0.4,0.45,0.5])
-   sigma_f = numpy.array([0.05,0.1,0.15,0.2,0.25,0.3,0.35,0.4])
+    # Build an OpenMOC Geommetry with Materials, Surfaces, Cells, etc.
+    # The Cells must have the same IDs as those used in the HDF5 file
     ...

-   # Create datasets for each cross-section type
-   data['Material 1']['Absorption XS'] = sigma_a
-   data['Material 1']['Fission XS'] = sigma_f
+    geometry = openmoc.Geometry()
     ...

-   # Material 2
-   ...

-   # Dump the Python dictionary of materials data to a pickle file
-   pickle.dump(data, open('materials-data.pkl', 'wb'))
+    # Import cross section data from an HDF5 file.
+This instantiates
+    # objects for each material and returns them in a dictionary
+    # indexed by a string name or integer ID
+    hdf5_materials = materialize.load_from_hdf5(filename='materials-data.h5',
+                                                directory='/home/myuser',
+						domain_type='cell',
+						geometry=geometry)

+In this case there is no need to assign the ``Materials`` in the ``hdf5_materials`` dictionary to ``Cells`` since they are already incorporated into the ``Geometry``.

+.. note:: If datasets for both ``'transport'`` and ``'total'`` are defined for a material in the HDF5 file, ``openmoc.materialize`` will give precedence to the ``'transport'`` dataset and assign it as the total multi-group cross section.

+.. note:: If datasets for both ``'nu-scatter matrix'`` and ``'scatter matrix'`` are defined for a material in the HDF5 file, ``openmoc.materialize`` will give precedence to the ``'nu-scatter matrix'`` dataset and assign it as the multi-group scattering matrix cross section.

-.. note:: Users should note that OpenMOC will assign a minimum value of 1E-10 to all total cross-sections assigned to a ``Material`` object.
+.. note:: Users should note that OpenMOC will assign a minimum value of 1E-10 to all total cross sections assigned to a ``Material`` object.
 This prevents numerical divide-by-zero issues in the ``Solver``, and is a useful sanity check when modeling (nearly) void regions - *e.g.*, a fuel pin cell "gap."

 ----------------------
 Geometry Specification